Azure/static-web-apps-cli/docs/www/docs/cli/swa-start.md

 ## Options

-Here are the options you can use with `swa login`:
+Here are the options you can use with `swa start`:

 - `-a, --app-location <path>`: the folder containing the source code of the front-end application (default: ".")
 - `-i, --api-location <path>`: the folder containing the source code of the API application